Barwell History, Family Crest & Coats of Arms

 The surname Barwell was first found in Leicestershire in the midlands of England where they held a family seat soon after the Norman Conquest by Duke William of Normandy in 1066 A.D.
 The Barwells or Barwicks were originally from Berville in Normandy where they held many knight's fees, and estates.

-Important Dates for the Barwell family
+Early History of the Barwell family

 This web page shows only a small excerpt of our Barwell research.
 Another 94 words (7 lines of text) covering the year 1639 is included under the topic Early Barwell History in all our PDF Extended History products and printed products wherever possible.